Last Updated: May 01, 2020

 You may always choose not to provide personally identifiable information, but if you so choose, certain parts of the Service may not be available to you.
 If you have registered an account with us, you will have agreed to provide your personally identifiable information in order to access the Services.
 This consent provides us with the legal basis we require under applicable law to process your data.
 You maintain the right to withdraw such consent at any time.
 If you do not agree to our use of your personal data in line with this Policy, please do not use our Services.

+b.
 Non-Personally-Identifiable Information: We may collect and aggregate non-personally identifiable information which is information which does not permit you to be identified or identifiable either by itself or in combination with other information available to a third party.
 This information may include information, such as a website that referred you to us, your IP address, browser type and language, hardware types, geographic location, and access times and durations.
 We also may collect navigational information, including information about the Service content or pages you view, the links you click, and other actions taken in connection with the Service.

+c.
 Cookies, Pixels and Local Storage: We may collect information using “cookies”, which are small data files stored on the hard drive of your computer or mobile device by a website.
 We may use both session cookies (which expire once you close your web browser) and persistent cookies (which stay on your computer or mobile device until you delete them) to provide you with a more personal and interactive experience when using the Services.

 We use two broad categories of cookies: (1) first party cookies, served directly by us to your computer or mobile device, which are used only by us to recognize your computer or mobile device when it revisits any site or application that is party of the Services; and (2) third party cookies, which are served by service providers on sites or applications and can be used by such service providers to recognize your computer or mobile device when it visits other websites.

 The Services use the following types of cookies for the purposes set out below: